fenago/data-science/lab_guides/Lab_13.md

 `SMOTE` and `MSMOTE` can be implemented from a package called `smote-variants` in Python.
-The library can be installed through `pip install` in the Colab notebook as shown
+The library can be installed through `pip install` in the Jupyter notebook as shown
 here:

 ```